jfadich/json-property/README.md

     }`
 ```
 ### Customization
 The default implementation of `JsonFieldInterface` looks for a property on the model based on the value of `jsonField` to access the raw JSON string.
-It also assumes there is a `$model->save()` method available to persist the changes.

 If your set up differs you simply need to override the `getJsonString()` and/or `saveJsonString($jsonString)` methods.